 There are a variety of ways in which students can customize their programs of study at Berea College.

 Independent Majors are designed by students who wish to pursue an integrating idea or principle that cannot be met through a standard Berea College major program.
 Students will provide a rationale for choosing an Independent Major, a comparison with at least two four-year accredited colleges offering the same or similar programs as what is being proposed, a bibliography and list of resources available at Berea, and a Curriculum Guide and Curriculum Planner showing the requirements for the degree and how they will be completed within the number of terms allowed.
-While the list is not exhaustive, some examples of previously approved independent majors are: Appalachian Studies, Classical Studies or Classical Civilizations, Comparative Literature, Ecological Building Design, Peace and Social Justice Studies, and Sustainability and Environmental Studies.
+While the list is not exhaustive, some examples of previously approved independent majors are: Appalachian Studies, Classical Studies or Classical Civilizations, Comparative Literature, Ecological Building Design, and Sustainability and Environmental Studies.